 When I told my mom I was getting another tattoo she wasn’t super happy and I think my dad told me to sleep on it.
 Well, Dad, I slept on it and I would do it all over again.
 I had to explain to them what was this magical tattoo and why I wanted one.

-Another term to explain: Ajarn means a teach or master of something, we visited a Sak Yant Phra Ajarn aka Sak Yant master monk
+Another term to explain: Ajarn means a teacher or master of something, we visited a Sak Yant Phra Ajarn aka Sak Yant master monk

-The monk who did our Sak Yant tattoos has been giving these magical tattoos for over 20 years.
-At just 14 years of age, he started training under the most well know Sak Yant ajarn in all of Thailand.
-He studied for many years and now he practices out of his samnak, or home bases shrine or temple, so he can care for his aging parents.
+The monk who did our Sak Yant tattoos had been giving these magical tattoos for over 20 years.
+At just 14 years of age, he started training under the most well know Sak Yant Ajarn in all of Thailand.
+He studied for many years and now he practices out of his samnak which is a traditional Sak Yant studio that has been built at his home, so he can care for his aging parents.

 His years of practice were apparent with the speed at which he worked.
-Ajarn Rung literally drew 5 lines and the rest was freehand.
+Ajarn Rung literally drew five lines and the rest was freehand.
 More on Sak Yant designs below.

 If you have ever seen Angelina Jolie’s tattoo on her back shoulder and wonder what it was, it’s a Sak Yant tattoo.
 And no, I didn’t get the same one as her.